PoHsuanLai/fontmesh/README.md

     .to_mesh_3d(5.0)?;
 ```

-## API Design
+## API

-fontmesh provides a simple, chainable API that works at different levels of abstraction:
+fontmesh provides a chainable API that works at different levels of abstraction:

 ```rust
 // High-level: One-step mesh generation (uses default: 20 subdivisions)